mach0/dangerdeep/dangerdeep/modernize-readme.txt

 - BV Tree should use reserve for nodes, it would be better to give a mesh directly to bvtree and it reserves space for nodes (twice input) and then copies it!
+- add damageable_part from codemodernization
+- add a factor class storing values 0...1 maybe in units.h
+- unit classes should also define seamiles and knots and offer the conversion there from meters, m/s
+- use rigid_body physical_data in sea_object class, check what we did in codemodernization
+- class event as std::variant without user_interface!

 don't store target with every sea_object, only the user interface or player needs it!